Victhagas/Victhagas/_pages/home.md

 </div>

 <div style="text-align: justify;">
-  <p>We are based at the [University of Sheffield](https://www.sheffield.ac.uk) in the Department of Psychology.
-We are also affiliated with Sheffield Robotics, INSIGNEO Institute for in silico Medicine, and the Neuroscience Institute.<p>
+  We are based at the [University of Sheffield](https://www.sheffield.ac.uk) in the Department of Psychology.
+We are also affiliated with Sheffield Robotics, INSIGNEO Institute for in silico Medicine, and the Neuroscience Institute.

-  <p>Our research is funded by the [European Union](https://commission.europa.eu/index_en), and the [Leverhulme Trust](https://www.leverhulme.ac.uk).<p>
+  Our research is funded by the [European Union](https://commission.europa.eu/index_en), and the [Leverhulme Trust](https://www.leverhulme.ac.uk).
 </div>

 <figure class="third">